LavaCandy1/StoreDataAPI/Readme.md

 ---

 ### Adding a store
-To add a store (after login) one must have an Shopify Store with a Admin API access token with these scopes enabled -
+To add a store (after login) one must have an Shopify Store with a Admin API access token with these scopes enabled:
  - read_customers
  - read_orders
  - read_products

 [how to get an API access token](https://www.shopify.com/partners/blog/17056443-how-to-generate-a-shopify-api-token)

 ## Getting Started